HolidayPirates

 Share

 Let's be clear, we're not saying car hire companies are dishonest.
-But they're very good at the old bait and switch – get people in with a super-low price and find any ways to make them pay more later.
+But they're very good at the old bait and switch – get people in with a super-low price and find ways to make them pay more later.

 We've listed the most common tactics car hire companies use to squeeze pennies out, so they don't take you for a ride.